solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 Note that if you copied your executable on your PATH, you will need to choose "open anyway" twice: once for the file in the original path and once for when you call it somewhere else in your machine.

 Confirm that you can run RAxML by typing `raxml-ng` in the terminal.

+### For Windows

+This will need to be built in the Windows Subsystem for Linux.
+First, download the Linux binary for (RAxML-ng)[https://github.com/amkozlov/raxml-ng/releases/download/1.2.2/raxml-ng_v1.2.2_linux_x86_64.zip].
+Extract the contents from this folder and you will find an executable file named `raxml-ng`, either add the location of raxml-ng to your `PATH` or move the file to a location already in your `PATH`.
+Now from the WSL, you can confirm you have installed RAxML with the command `raxml-ng -h`.

 ## 2. bppSuite (skipped)